 iHerb Announces New Chief Financial Officer

-PASADENA, Calif., Sept.
+PASADENA, California, Sept.
 10, 2020 /PRNewswire/ -- Global health and beauty e-commerce leader iHerb announced today that Roxanne Agnew has been promoted to be the company's new Chief Financial Officer.

 Roxanne joined iHerb in 2015 and has been serving as the company's Vice President, Corporate Controller, leading iHerb's accounting, finance, business intelligence, fraud, and tax teams.